troyvassalotti/troyv.dev/src/posts/an-abandoned-website.md

 ---
 Websites can be bought and live on forever...or so long as the domain name continues to be renewed.
 As a result, some sites just become abandoned, living in the aether, but because of backwards compatibility they don't really _look abandoned_.

 Well, what if they did?
 What if the website deteriorated over time, things fell apart, and the darkness came to consume it?
-That's where my new project, [www.abandoned.website](https://www.abandoned.website), comes in.
+That's where my new project, [Abandoned Website](https://abandoned-website.netlify.app/), comes in.

-> Brief intermission to talk about how cool domain names are and that I can literally choose the domain abandoned.website for a project that is an abandoned website.

 I don't know when, why, or how I came up with the idea to create this project.
 If I'm remembering correctly, it was way back in my early stages of learning to code - you know, when you're just full of ideas that sound _fun_ and _exciting_ and _definitely not hard to implement_ - and I just jotted it down as a note in my phone.